Kevin Ellison (American football)

-Kevin Marcus Ellison (January 8, 1987 – October 4, 2018) was an American football safety in the National Football League (NFL).
-He was drafted by the San Diego Chargers in the sixth round of the 2009 NFL Draft.
+Kevin Marcus Ellison (January 8, 1987 – October 4, 2018) was an American professional football safety in the National Football League (NFL).
+He was selected by the San Diego Chargers in the sixth round of the 2009 NFL draft.
 He played college football at Southern California.

-Early years
+Early life

 Born in Inglewood, California, United States, Ellison attended Redondo Union High School, where he starred as a running back and linebacker.
 He achieved many honors and awards including Los Angeles Times All-South Bay/Westside Player of the Year, South Bay Daily Breeze All-Area Player of the Year, and All-Bay League MVP.
 He finished his high school career with a record 3,718 rushing yards on 578 carries and 297 tackles.

 College career

 Ellison graduated a semester early from high school and enrolled at USC in the spring of 2005 to pursue a social science economics degree.
 During his freshman season he spent most of his time as a back up safety and on special teams, and was selected to The Sporting News Pac-10 All-Freshman first-team.
 In 2006, he became the team's starting strong safety, finishing with 64 tackles, one interception, and 1.5 sacks.
 He made the 2006 Collegefootballnews.com Sophomore All-American second-team and was an All-Pac-10 honorable mention.
 In 2007 Ellison started all 13 games, finishing with 57 tackles, two interceptions, and two sacks.